All Episodes

 That's a common misunderstanding, Sean.

-It actually means struggle.
+That actually means struggle.

 And just as the KKK claims they're a Christian organization, nobody takes them seriously.

-Uh and we condemn their terrorism.
+And we condemn their terrorism.

-But then with you know these Taliban psychopaths.
+But then with these Taliban psychopaths.

-You have to agree with me though.
+You have to agree with me, though.

-Otherwise, we'd have a lot.
+Otherwise, we'd have a lot of people.

-You're not going to hear me defend Saudi over their human rights violations.
+Excuse me, you're not going to hear me defend Saudi over their human rights violations.

-I mean, this is where leadership matters really clearly.
+I mean, this is leadership matters.

 I'm not going to hear you defend Iran either, right?